MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-overview.md

   - You are requiring secure user sign-in with passwordless or multi-factor authentication (MFA).
   - You have Conditional Access policies that enforce sign-in requirements and restrictions for higher levels of security.
 - On-premises Office servers and their data have been migrated to cloud apps or are being used in a hybrid configuration.
-- You are doing device management with Intune or Basic Mobility and Security built into Microsoft 365.
+- You are managing devices with Intune or Basic Mobility and Security built into Microsoft 365.
   - Your organization-owned devices are enrolled and managed.
   - The apps for personal devices are managed.